FFFF-0000h/Tech-Scrolls/README.md

 - **SQL (Structured Query Language)**: SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
 According to ANSI (American National Standards Institute), it is the standard language for relational database management systems.

-- **SSL**: SSL stands for Secure Sockets Layer.
-It’s a standard security protocol for ensuring that all data transmitted between the web server and the browser remains encrypted—and therefore unreadable to the naked eye.
+- **SSL (Secure Sockets Layer)**: the predecessor to TLS, and is largely depreciated.
+It is a standard security protocol for ensuring that all data transmitted between the web server and the browser remains encrypted and therefore unreadable to the naked eye.
 You can tell if a website has an SSL certificate by looking at the web address: if the URL starts with “https”, the website is secure.
-You’ll also see a padlock symbol in the browser bar.
+You’ll also see a padlock symbol in the browser bar. _See also [TSL](#t), [HTTPS](#h), [URL](#u)_.

 - **stack**: In computer science, a stack is an abstract data type (ADT) that serves as a collection of elements, with two main principal operations: push, which adds an element to the collection, and pop, which removes the most recently added element that was not yet removed.
 Stack is commonly used in most programming languages.
 It is named stack as it behaves like a real-world stack, for example – a deck of cards or a pile of plates, etc. A real-world stack allows operations at one end only.
 For example, we can place or remove a card or plate from the top of the stack only.
 Likewise, Stack ADT allows all data operations at one end only.
 At any given time, we can only access the top element of a stack.
 This feature makes it LIFO data structure.
 LIFO stands for Last-in-first-out.
 Here, the element which is placed (inserted or added) last, is accessed first.